 The Company's corporate governance principles can be viewed at the Governance section of the Company's website, www.harsco.com.
 Information contained on the Company's website is not incorporated by reference into this Proxy Statement, and you should not consider information contained on the Company's website as part of this Proxy Statement.
 Copies of the Company's corporate governance principles and charters of the Board's committees are available in print to any stockholder who requests such copies from the Company.

 BOARD INFORMATION

 Structure

 Information regarding the structure of the Company's Board of Directors:

 Current size: 11 members

-Size of Board of Directors authorized in the By-Laws: Number of Independent Directors:
+Size of Board of Directors authorized in the By-Laws: Not less than five nor more than 12